 In 2013, Texas Children's established the Jeffrey Modell Diagnostic and Research Center with a gift from the Jeffrey Modell Foundation, a global non-profit organization dedicated to primary immunodeficiency (PI) research, physician education, patient support, public awareness, advocacy and newborn screening.
 The center will service the Houston area and South Texas region and offer advanced diagnostic evaluation to patients with a suspected PI, a group of disorders arising from defects in the immune system carried by the genes and characterized by infections that can be recurring, persistent, debilitating and chronic.
 The center is integrated with the Texas Children's Hospital Center for Human Immunobiology, a scientific and clinical collaborative aimed at obtaining deep insights from the human immune system.

 Laboratories and academic offices for allergy and immunology are located on the third floor of the Feigin Center.
-Clinic patients are seen in the Clinical Care Center, 9th floor.
-The Food Allergy Clinic, specializing in the treatment of food allergies in children of all ages, is also located on the 9th floor of the Clinical Care Center.
+Clinic patients are seen in the Wallace Tower, 9th floor.
+The Food Allergy Clinic, specializing in the treatment of food allergies in children of all ages, is also located on the 9th floor of the Wallace Tower.

 Why Meningitis Vaccination Is So Important For College Students

 Back To School: What To Know About Food Allergies